zebrunner/community-edition/docs/config-guide.md

 * Update the **Secret text** with your correspondant scm token.
 * Click save.

-> Note: this webhook credentials are globally used for each repository of an organisation registered in zebrunner.
+> Note: this webhook credentials are globally used for each repository of an organization registered in zebrunner.

 ## SonarQube Integration